DustinJSilk/qwik-graphql-test/README.md

 - Server state is shared to the frontend
 - Authentication is working
 - Auth tokens are forwarded to the API server on client and during SSR
 - The Urql folder is almost ready to be a third party package either standalone or part of Urql or even Qwik.
-For issues to iron out (clientFactory / better auth)

 ### Limitations